Flank/flank-dashboard/readme.md

 # :scroll: License
 Licensed under the terms of the Apache 2.0 License that can be found in the [LICENSE file](https://github.com/platform-platform/monorepo/blob/master/LICENSE).

-Consider the following [document](docs/15_dependencies_licenses.md) that describes the licenses for all 3-rd party libraries used in projects of this repository.
+Consider the [Dependencies Licenses](docs/15_dependencies_licenses.md) document that describes the licenses for all 3-rd party libraries used in projects of this repository.